codio-c5/C5-Development/.guides/content/-Lab-Part-2--Decrypting-the-Caesar-Cipher-3dad.md

-The encrypted text from the last page appears both on the left.
+The encrypted text from the previous page appears in the screen to the left.

-Click the button below to decrypt it.
-The decrypted text will appear below the button.
+Click the DECRYPT button and the decrypted text will appear below the button.

 {Decrypt}(.guides/caesard.sh)

 ## On Your Own
-You  can toggle back and forth between this page and the last page to encrypt and decrypt your own messages.
+You  can toggle back and forth between this page and the previous page to encrypt and decrypt your own messages.
+Type whatever you like, and soon you might even get comfortable reading ciphertext created with the Caesar Cipher.

 ## Lab Check In
 {Check It!|assessment}(multiple-choice-1072561676)